 - discuss the participant's long-term and short-term education and employment related goals and identify a pathway to achieve the goals, taking into consideration individual and family circumstances

-- start negotiating an EPP (known as a participation plan for ParentsNext) which includes a compulsory activity for compulsory participants.
+- start negotiating an EPP.
+An EPP is a participation plan for ParentsNext participants for the purposes of the SS Act and SS(Admin) Act.
 The participation plan must be presented to the participant within 4 weeks of the initial appointment

 - identify suitable and available activities and services in the local area and refer if appropriate

 At subsequent quarterly contacts, ParentsNext providers assist participants to review their goals and update their participation plan, taking into account any change in circumstances.
-For compulsory participants, providers must confirm they are actively engaged in their compulsory activity and check whether a new compulsory activity is needed.
+Providers will discuss engagement in their activity and check whether a new activity is needed.

 Policy reference: SS Guide 1.1.P.71 Participation plan (ParentsNext)